Gastro-esophageal reflux disease

 - medical treatment in minor cases with agents that inhibit gastric acid production 9

-- surgery for advanced and resistant cases; fundoplication (for example Nissen-Rossetti, Dor or Toupet technique 6-8) is the operation of choice, it can be done endoscopically or open surgery; a fold from the gastric fundus is wrapped around the lower esophageal junction to enforces the action of the sphincter
+- surgery for advanced and resistant cases; fundoplication (for example Nissen-Rossetti, Dor or Toupet technique 6-8) is the operation of choice, it can be done endoscopically or open surgery; a fold from the gastric fundus is wrapped around the lower esophageal junction to enforce the action of the sphincter

 - 1. Bredenoord AJ, Pandolfino JE, Smout AJ.
 Gastro-oesophageal reflux disease.
 (2013) Lancet (London, England).
 381 (9881): 1933-42. doi:10.1016/S0140-6736(12)62171-0 - Pubmed